How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 You can exit this SSH session anytime with the following command:

-The command will log you out from the server and bring you back to your local terminal.
+The command will log you out of the server and bring you back to your local terminal.

 #Using SSH keys for secure authentication on your server